What is ecotourism?

 NPSR endorsed ecotourism certification schemes

-NPSR has entered into a Memorandum of Understanding (MOU) with the following ecotourism certification provider:
+NPSR has endorsed the following ecotourism certification providers:

 Phone: (07) 3252 1530

-NPSR has endorsed the ‘Ecotourism’ and ‘Advanced Ecotourism’ certification levels of Ecotourism Australia’s Eco Certification Program.
-Operators must achieve a minimum of ‘Ecotourism’ level eco-certification under this scheme.
+NPSR has endorsed the ‘Ecotourism’ and ‘Advanced Ecotourism’ certification levels of Ecotourism Australia’s ECO Certification Program.
+Operators must achieve a minimum of ‘Ecotourism’ level ecotourism certification under this scheme.